blairpeters/phase-1_week-1-code-challenge/README.md

 Go ahead and press ctrl + shift + j to see the result.
 You can also click on the url below about on my repository.

 for the rest of the challenges just press the run button at the top right of the vs code to see the output

+you can also copy the code and paste it to the google chrome console the call the function.

 //Author